 Initial Actions: September 2015

-- Information Leaflet prodused and distributed to all residents in Rhu and Shandon
+- An Information Leaflet was produced and distributed to all residents in Rhu and Shandon; copies still availacble

-- Llandowners in the district were made aware of status of old and new outbreaks of the weed on their land.
+- Landowners in the district were made aware of status of old and new outbreaks of the weed on their land.

-- All the landowners have responded positively, with promises of action.
-Luss Estates, Argyll and Bute and the MOD have already started treatment.
-Network Rail have promised treatment.
+- All the landowners, Luss Estates, Argyll and Bute, the MOD and Network Rail promised treatment.

 Argyll and Bute have information on their website about knotweed and other invasive species.

 In 2018 they revised their policy on dealing with these

 It was imported as a garden plant in Victorian times and is spreading fast in our area.